Matherunner/hlinspect/README.md

 ## Usage

-Currently, hlinspect doesn't come with an injector.
+Currently, HLInspect doesn't come with an injector.
 You can use any general DLL injector to inject and start Half-Life, or even write your own.
 There are plenty of open source DLL injectors on Github, and do choose wisely.
 In the future, a custom injector may be included.

 ## Building